Pushkkaarr/Face-Detect-Attendance/README.md

 # Face-Detect-Attendance
 Python based face detection attendance system.
+(GUI by Tkinter)

 To install required libraries , in terminal do
 **pip install requirement.txt**  ( It consists of all required libraries)